 - L In the name of the Father and the Son and of the Holy Spirit. - C Amen. - L Our help is in the name of the Lord, - C who made heaven and earth.
 (Psalm 124:8) - L Who can discern his errors?
 Forgive my hidden faults. - C Keep your servant also from willful sins; may they not rule over me.
+(Psalm 19:12, 13)
-(Psalm 19:12, 13) - L If You, O Lord, kept a record of sins, O Lord who could stand? - But with You there is forgiveness; therefore You are feared.
-(Psalm 130:3-4)

-- Let us, confess before God that we have sinned in thought, word, and deed, and as His people let us take refuge in His infinite mercy seeking His grace for the sake of Christ, saying: - God, be merciful to me, a sinner, forgive us our sins, and lead us to everlasting life.
+If You, O Lord, kept a record of sins, O Lord who could stand?
+But with You there is forgiveness; therefore You are feared.
+(Psalm 130:3-4) Let us, confess before God that we have sinned in thought, word, and deed, and as His people let us take refuge in His infinite mercy seeking His grace for the sake of Christ, saying: G God, be merciful to me, a sinner, forgive us our sins, and lead us to everlasting life.
 Amen.
-(Luke 18:13) - L Almighty God, merciful Father, in Your holy Church, You daily and richly forgive us our sins and grant us new life through Your Spirit.
-Be in our midst, enliven our faith, and graciously receive our prayer and praise; through Your Son, Jesus Christ, our Lord. - C Amen.

-LIGHTING THE ADVENT WREATH - THE FIRST CANDLE:

-- Light of the world, who came forth from the Father, conceived by the Holy Spirit and born of the Virgin Mary as the Prophet Isaiah long ago foretold: - "Therefore the Lord himself will give you a sign.
+(Luke 18:13) Almighty God, merciful Father, in Your holy Church, You daily and richly forgive us our sins and grant us new life through Your Spirit.
+Be in our midst, enliven our faith, and graciously receive our prayer and praise; through Your Son, Jesus Christ, our Lord.
+C Amen.
+LIGHTING THE ADVENT WREATH - THE FIRST CANDLE: L As we light the first candle on our Advent wreath, we confess that Jesus, the wondrous child, is also the Light of the world, who came forth from the Father, conceived by the Holy Spirit and born of the Virgin C Mary as the Prophet Isaiah long ago foretold: "Therefore the Lord himself will give you a sign.
 Behold, the virgin shall conceive and bear a son, and shall call his name Immanuel."
 Introit Psalm 25:1-3; antiphon Zechariah 9:9b, alt.

-- L Behold, your king is coming to you; righteous and having salvation. - To you, O Lord, I lift up my soul. - L O my God, in you I trust; let me not be put to shame; let not my enemies exult over me. - Indeed, none who wait for you shall be put to shame; they shall be ashamed who are wantonly treacherous. - Glory be to the Father and to the Son and to the Holy Spirit; as it was in the beginning, is now, and will be forever.
-Amen. - L Behold, your king is coming to you; righteous and having salvation.

-O Lord, C Have Mercy on us.
+L L Behold, your king is coming to you; righteous and having salvation.
+C To you, O Lord, L I lift up my soul.
+D my God, in you I trust; let me not be put to shame; let not my enemies exult over me.
+C C Indeed, none who wait for you shall be put to shame; they shall be ashamed who are wantonly treacherous.
+Glory be to the Father and to the Son and to the Holy Spirit; as it was in the beginning, is now, and will be forever.
+Amen.
+L Behold, your king is coming to you; righteous and having salvation.
+Kyri e L O Lord, L O Christ, G Have Mercy on us.
+L O Lord, Glor ia in Excelsis ~ Glory to God in the Highest (omitted during the season of Advent)

-O Christ, C Have Mercy on us.

-O Lord, C Have Mercy on us.

-Gloria in Excelsis ~ (omitted during the season of Advent)
+G